 Museum: American Art Museum

-Location: 3rd Floor, North Wing, Special Exhibitions Gallery
+Location: 3rd Floor, North, Special Exhibitions Gallery

 Enter the world of artist William T. Wiley (b.
 1937), who has created a distinctive body of work during a 50-year career that addresses critical issues of our time.
 Art, politics, war, global warming, foolishness, ambition, hypocrisy, and irony are summoned by Wiley's fertile imagination and recorded in the personal vocabulary of symbols, puns, and images that fill his objects.
 His wit and sense of the absurd make his art accessible to all with multiple layers of meaning revealed through careful examination.